Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 The third day in Tallinn and I was already bored with the city.
 Luckily, I was in contact with a Japanese girl I met on the plane to Riga.

-She planned to visit Helsinki first, spend there a few days and then visit Tallinn afterward.
-Then she would like to go to Riga, Vilnius and end her journey in Minsk.
+She planned to visit Helsinki first, spend there a few days, and then visit Tallinn afterward.
+Then she would like to go to Riga, Vilnius, and end her journey in Minsk.
 We had practically the same route, but with different timeframes.

-Today was the day she supposed to land in Tallinn, so we agreed to meet each other once she settles in.
+Today was the day she was supposed to land in Tallinn, so we agreed to meet each other once she settles in.
 We set a date at noon near the Main square shortly after she gets her Visa from the Belarus embassy in Tallinn.

 I took it slow and just talk about anything, that came to my mind.
 As this was her first time in Tallinn, I took the opportunity.
 And led her through the free walking tour route I went to yesterday.
-She really enjoyed it.
+She enjoyed it.

 After we walked through all the sightseeing spots, I suggested visiting the beach.
 At the beach, we walked and talked like long term friends.
-We connected on so many levels, be it life outlook, food or health.
+We connected on so many levels, be it life outlook, food, or health.